yunx-z/CoI-Agent/README.md

 bash serve_grobid.sh
 ```

-Or, you can refer to the following process to install grobid if the previous commands fail:
+(Optional) Or, you can refer to the following process to install grobid if the previous commands fail:
 ```bash
 git clone https://github.com/kermitt2/grobid.git
 cd grobid